rayylin/Material-Planning-/README.md

 ![image](https://user-images.githubusercontent.com/58899897/194221788-78aeb6df-721d-4ead-b0d2-ea0e97e8dd4e.png)

 If the process flows are complicated, the graph may be difficult to understand.
-To solve this issue, we could use different layout methods or try to manually edit pos.
+To solve this issue, we could use different layout methods or try to manually edit the pos.

 # Algorithms
 We use BFS & Critical Path algorithms to solve this issue